-(Please note that student complaints about course grades and/or charges of academic dishonesty are handled through the academic appeals process outlined elsewhere in this catalog, not by this non-academic grievance procedure.)
+(Please note that student complaints about course grades and/or charges of academic dishonesty are handled through the academic appeals process outlined elsewhere in this catalog, not by this non- academic grievance procedure.)

 A grievance is a formal procedure that should be invoked only when informal attempts to resolve a complaint have not been successful.
 Students should first address complaints directly with the employee in question to achieve a resolution.
 Students are encouraged to attempt to resolve such complaints within ten (10) working days from the date the student could reasonably be expected to have first knowledge of the circumstances leading to the grievance.
-If resolution of the complaint is not achieved, or if the student does not feel comfortable talking directly with the employee, the student should then appeal to the Director of the Barbara C. Baxter Learning Success Center for assistance.
-The Director of the Barbara C. Baxter Learning Success Center will investigate the complaint and assist with informal arbitration between the parties to resolve the problem.
+If resolution of the complaint is not achieved, or if the student does not feel comfortable talking directly with the employee, the student should then appeal to the Director of the Barbara C. Baxter Learning Success Center will investigate the complaint and assist with informal arbitration between the parties to resolve the problem.
 Should the student want further consideration of the complaint, the student must file a formal grievance with the Vice Chancellor for Student Affairs within ten (10) working days following the informal meeting with the Director of the Barbara C. Baxter Learning Success Center.